rschristopher/rschristopher.github.io/src/commerce/understand-the-terms.md

   <figcaption>LnRouter -- exploring public nodes</figcaption>
 </figure>

+Importantly, anyone can use
+ the Lightning Network,
+ and anyone with a node
+ (a Bitcoin
+ full node
+ with lightning software) can join.
+To join,
-Importantly, anyone with a node can join, you simply request to open a channel with any of the discoverable nodes.
+ simply request to open a channel with one of the nodes on the network.
 The moment you have at least one open channel, your node will be discoverable by others.
-A well-connected node could potentially earn small amounts of sats by routing payments (provided there are sufficient payments you are routing).
+Additionally, a well-connected node could potentially earn sats by routing payments.

+### Private Channels

+A private channel is simply a channel between two nodes that is not otherwise discoverable.
+Private channels
+ (and entire private networks)
+ can easily be created
+ for situations where all participants wish to remain private.
+For example, payments between
+ nation states or business
+ entities wishing to remain private.

+Importantly, maintaining privacy
+ requires an implicit trust
+ amongst all participants in
+ a private network.
+Should one of the nodes
+ create a routable channel
+ to the public Lightning Network, this would (depending on the software and configuration) make this formerly private network part of the public network.

 !!! warning "work in progress"